 But if you don't want to add more to landfills, how can you get rid of Styrofoam safely?
 According to It's All You, a website on recycling, many grocery stores and shipping companies have take-back programs for foam packing and peanuts.
 If you live in New York, Singer says that her shop, Package Free, uses a recycling program called TerraCycle that offers a discount code for users who want to get rid of their Styrofoam.

 The best thing you can do, however, is to refrain from using Styrofoam at all.
 Try to have reusable utensils and cups on you at all times, and ask companies to not use peanut packaging when delivering products.

 According to The Mattress Recycling Council, Americans dispose of roughly 15 to 20 million mattresses every year.
 Plus, conventional mattresses contain synthetic fibers, foams, and hazardous flame retardant chemicals, which are hard to recycle and aren't biodegradable, according to the Environmental Working Group.

 The good news is, some parts of your mattress—such as foams, metals, and woods—can be recycled.
-And all you have to do is contact your nearest recycling center to see if they collect them.
-If you don’t have a place near you, Earth911 states that you can call Goodwill or The Salvation Army to see if they take mattress donations or have a recycling program of their own.
-There are also other resources, such as ByeByeMattress.com and Earth911, that offer ways for you to easily search online for places that’ll accept your mattress, too.
+All you have to do is contact your nearest recycling center to see if they collect them.
+If you don't have a place near you, Earth911 states that you can call Goodwill or The Salvation Army to see if they take mattress donations or have a recycling program of their own.
+There are also other resources, such as ByeByeMattress.com and Earth911, that offer ways for you to easily search online for places that'll accept your mattress, too.

 Keep in mind, most recycle centers will request a fee ranging from $20 to $40 if they pick up the mattress for you, and they won't accept mattresses that have been stained, ripped, or are ridden with bed bugs.